webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Moves-Like-a-Cat.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Movement-Expertise
+title: Moves Like a Cat
+collection: Foci
+kind: Focus
 ---
 ## Moves Like a Cat
 Lithe, flexible, and graceful, you move quickly and smoothly, and never seem to be where danger is.